swimlane/DocSPA/src/docs/features.md

 # Content Features

 In the [modules](/modules) section several required, recommended, and option modules are described in detail.
-Below we summarize features available in if all modulesa re installed as as shown in the [quick start](/quickstart).
+Below we summarize features available if all modules are installed as as shown in the [quick start](/quickstart).
+More details can be found in each [module](/modules).

 ## Github Flavored Markdown